HOA Homeowners' Rights Task Force

 No checks and balances, lack of responsiveness and a vehicle for neighbor harassment

-by Castrocarlos6, 9 months ago
+by Castrocarlos6, about 1 year ago

 Let me start by saying that in the first and only HOA meeting I’ve attended in person (they’re far too long and allow for very little owner input), the board openly stated that their budget relies on the collection of fines and fees outside of the monthly assessment in order to be balanced.
 This already goes against the purpose of what HOAs are supposed to serve in protecting property values, and creates a culture of actively seeking to impose fines and infractions on the captive members of said HOA.